fzyzcjy/flutter_rust_bridge/website/docs/guides/types/arbitrary/rust-auto-opaque/opaque-in-translatable.md

 }
 ```

+If you want to use the same object of type `A` multiple times,
-Then, it is suggested (and flutter_rust_bridge will automatically hint you about that)
+then it is suggested (and flutter_rust_bridge will automatically hint you about that)
 to add an `RustAutoOpaque<...>` wrapper on it:

 ```diff